voucherifyio/voucherify-examples/README.md

 [<img src="https://user-images.githubusercontent.com/77458595/182553794-59bf31fe-91b9-4ebe-b468-d466b0bb73b2.svg" width="100px" />](https://replit.com/@Voucherify/Voucherify-Examples?v=1#README.md)

 ## Quickstart <a id="quickstart"></a>
-Before you run these examples locally let's check how to start with Voucherify API and dashboard by redeeming your first coupon code by going to [Quickstart](https://docs.voucherify.io/docs/quickstart).
-This information helps you understand the conception of the Voucherify product.
+Before you run these examples locally, let's check how to start with Voucherify API and dashboard by redeeming your first coupon code by going to [Quickstart](https://docs.voucherify.io/docs/quickstart).
+This information will help you understand basic Voucherify concepts.

 ## How to run Voucherify samples locally? <a id="voucherify-locally"></a>